Search

 Finotti began his coaching career with three seasons as an assistant coach at Lander University from 2000-02.
 During his time at Lander, he coached two All-Americans and helped guide the team to the 2001 National Quarterfinals.

 The Sumter, South Carolina native graduated from Coker College in 1998 with a degree in education and earned a master’s degree in education from Lander in 2004.
-He played college soccer at Methodist, where he played an integral role on a team that reached the 1995 Division III National Championship game, and The Citadel.
+He played college soccer at Methodist, where he played an integral role on a team that reached the 1995 Division III National Championship game, and at The Citadel.

 Finotti holds a USSF Coaching “A” License and a United Soccer Coaches Advanced National Diploma.

-Finotti and his wife, Allie, have a daughter, Halie (23), and a son, Micah (20).
+Finotti and his wife, Allie, have two adult children a daughter, Halie, and a son, Micah.

 show more